seanhenry/MockGenerator/README.md

 - Supports associated types.
 - Respects public and open mocks and makes queries publicly available.
 - Records multiple invocations of methods and their parameters.
+- Handles methods, properties and parameters named with keywords.

 ## Usage example